microfeed/microfeed/README.md

 * Self-hosted content curation site: a feed of article links + custom titles + comments, just like [Daring Fireball](https://daringfireball.net/) and [Drudge Report](https://www.drudgereport.com/).
 * Self-hosted marketing site: a custom web page with updates / press coverage / changelogs.
 E.g., [microfeed.org](https://www.microfeed.org/)

-Cloudflare Pages is a serverless platform to build websites.
-We use Cloudflare Pages to host and run the code.

-Cloudflare R2 is a storage for media files like images, audios, and videos.
-We use R2 to host and serve media files.

-Cloudflare D1 is a SQLite database.
-We use D1 to store metadata.

-Cloudflare Zero Trust is a set of tools to do access control.
-We use Zero Trust to provide login to the admin dashboard.
+We use Cloudflare Pages to host and run the code, use R2 to host and serve media files, use D1 to store metadata, and use Zero Trust to provide login to the admin dashboard.
 Cloudflare provides very generous free usage quota.
 For personal or small-business-level usage, it's unlikely that you need to pay Cloudflare.
 In other words, you use microfeed + Cloudflare for free hosting!

 ## Install microfeed to Cloudflare Pages